alculquicondor/psqlparse/README.md

 This Python module  uses the [libpg\_query](https://github.com/lfittl/libpg_query) to parse SQL queries and return the internal PostgreSQL parsetree.
-Can also be used for query fingerprinting.
+Can also be used for query fingerprinting and normalization.

 Installation
 ------------